Eurosatory: History

 The first event was organised in 1967 by the French military procurement agency at Camp Satory with 30 exhibitors.
-All the editions from SATORY I to SATORY X were held there.
+All the editions from Satory I to Satory X were held there.

-1992 marked a turning point: the exhibition was modified to be pan-European, taking the name EUROSATORY, European Land Defence Exhibition and moved to the Bourget Exhibition Centre.
+In 1992 the exhibition became pan-European, taking the name Eurosatory, European Land Defence Exhibition, and moved to the Bourget Exhibition Centre.
 In 1994, the United States exhibited for the first time, and most participants were from NATO countries.
 It went fully international in 1996 when manufacturers from the Russian Federation joined the exhibition.

 In 2000, Eurosatory was renamed to "International Land and Air Defence Exhibition".

-From 2002 onward, the exhibition was held in the Paris-Nord Villepinte Exhibition Centre.
+From 2002 onward, it was held in the Paris-Nord Villepinte Exhibition Centre.

-The 2006 event gathered 1,083 exhibitors and 48,000 participants, 50% of which were international, according to the official website.
+The 2006 event had 1,083 exhibitors and 48,000 participants, 50% of which were international, according to the official website.
 According to the same source, 110 official delegations from 71 countries came to the event, including 450 VIPs, and 24 ministers.
 The 2008 event was one of the most successful in the history of the show, with 117 delegations, 52,500 visitors and 1,210 exhibitors and an exhibition space of 125,000m^{2}.
 Some delegates then had a dinner at the Louvre museum.

 In 2010, emphasis was on operational medicine, UASs, and ground robots.
 It was attended by 1,327 exhibitors from 54 countries and 53,566 professionals.
 The 2012 event was dedicated to "Land Defense and Security".
 It placed an emphasis on cybersecurity by organizing the first forum Cyberdef-Cybersec.
 There were 1,432 exhibitors and 53,480 visitors.